 Adding a Closed Class: Students seeking entry to any class that is closed at the time they attempt to register are referred to the instructor.

 Advanced Placement (AP): A program in the United States and Canada created by the College Board offering college-level curriculum and examinations to high school students.
 Colleges often grant placement and course credit to students who obtain high scores above a certain number on the examinations.
-To see the list of AP exams that Moorpark College accepts toward the Associate Degree, see page 97-98 of the catalog or schedule an appointment with a counselor.
+See the AP section of the catalog to view a list of AP exams that Moorpark College accepts toward the Associate Degree or schedule an appointment with a counselor.

 Advisory/Recommended Preparation: A condition of enrollment that a student is advised, but not required, to meet before or in conjunction with enrollment in a course or educational program.
 The recommendation is made by faculty and is intended to ensure that students are adequately prepared to successfully complete a particular course.